 A gorilla tracking permit buys you one hour with mountain gorillas and covers the cost of park entrance and guiding.
 Only 8 visitors aged 15 years or above are allowed to track each gorilla group per day: they all set off early and the morning and usually return by midday.
 Depending on where the great apes are, tracking can be easy or strenuous.
 Gorilla movements are followed daily, so unsuccessful tracking is almost unheard of.
 Half of the fee would be returned in such an unlikely case.

-In Rwanda, the gorilla tracking location is Volcanoes national park (USD 750 for foreginers; USD 375 for foreign residents; USD 300 for East Africans; RWF 30,000 for Rwandans)
+In Rwanda, the gorilla tracking location is Volcanoes national park (USD 1,500 for all visitors).

-The deeper version of the experience is called gorilla habituation (USD 1,500 for foreigners; USD 1,000 for foreign residents; USh 750,000 for East Africans) and means departing with gorilla trackers at 7:30am, spending 4 hours with the gorillas and observing the process of habituation (getting them used to humans).
-You can do it only in Bwindi, with two gorilla groups, one in Nkuringo and one in Rushaga.
+The deeper version of the experience is called gorilla habituation (USD 1,500 for foreigners; USD 1,000 for foreign residents; USh 750,000 for East Africans) and means departing with gorilla trackers at 7:00am, spending 4 hours with the gorillas and observing the process of habituation (getting them used to humans).
+You can do it only in Bwindi, with the activity starting in Nyabaremura (close to Rubuguri, between Nkuringo and in Rushaga).

 Permits for Rwanda can be bought from Rwanda Development Board.
 For Uganda they can be purchased at Uganda Wildlife Authority (UWA) in Kampala, in Kisoro and at Bwindi gorilla gates.
 It is wise to do it months in advance.
 Between June and September obtaining a permit becomes especially challenging—tour companies will purchase them in advance, before they even get customers for their trips.
 If they fail to get tourists, they will later advertise permit availability.